argamas23/Research/README.md

 ## License And Rights

-The code, generated outputs, figures, and source PDFs may have different rights status.
-Before publishing on Zenodo, add the intended license for the code and generated outputs, and confirm whether the source PDFs can be redistributed.
-If the PDFs cannot be redistributed, deposit only metadata, derived outputs, or extracted text where allowed, and describe how users can obtain the original sources.
+Code, generated outputs, figures, and source PDFs may have different rights status.
+Check redistribution rights before including PDFs in the archive.

-## Project Status

-This is an active research codebase.
-The current production path is the `pipeline/` workflow plus the validation and analysis scripts listed above.
-Older geoparser outputs and domain-adaptive NER experiments may be retained outside the current pipeline for comparison and research history.